qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 - |circle3Points| :sup:`Add circle from 3 points`: Draws a circle from three
   known points on the circle.
 (Left-click, left-click, right-click)
-- |circleCenterPoint| :sup:`Add circle from center and a point`: Draws a circle with a given center and a point on the circle.
-(Left-click, right-click) When used with the :ref:`advanced_digitizing_panel` this tool can become a "Add circle from center and radius" tool by setting and locking the distance value after first click.
+- |circleCenterPoint| :sup:`Add circle from center and a point`: Draws a circle with a given center and a point on the circle (Left-click, right-click).
+  When used with the :ref:`advanced_digitizing_panel` this tool can become a "Add circle from center and radius" tool by setting and locking the distance value after first click.
-- |circle3Tangents| :sup`Add circle from 3 tangents`: Draws a circle that is
+- |circle3Tangents| :sup:`Add circle from 3 tangents`: Draws a circle that is
   tangential to three segments. **Note that you must activate snapping to segments** (See :ref:`snapping_tolerance`).
 Click on a segment to add a tangent.
 If two tangents are parallel, an error message appears and the input